liamoconnor87/bobsburgersgame/README.md

 ![image](README_files/images/homepage.png)

-The Bob's Burgers Memory Game is at its core a simple memory card game, designed in the style of the popular Animated TV Show - Bob's Burgers.
+The Bob's Burgers Memory Game is at it's core a simple memory card game, designed in the style of a popular Animated TV Show, Bob's Burgers.

-Although this would specifaclly be aimed at fans of the show, the style of animation as well as the colour scheme is easy on the eyes.
-As well as as comical sounds captured from the show create an amusing experience for Fans and Non Fans.
-Its fun for all!
+Although the game would appeal more to fan of the tv show, the style, animation and colour scheme are easy on the eyes and will appeal to a larger audience.
+Added comical sounds captured directly from the show create an amusing experience for both fans and non-fans of the show - it's fun for all!

-There are three levels.

-List of characters featured.

 UX
 ==

-Each level has a loading screen that is an animation of a Burger fading in and out of visibilty.
-Not only does it give abit more time for the game to properly load in the background, but also a typical experience for a seasoned gamer and will only reaffirm that experience when this plays.
+Each level has an animated loading screen of a pulsating buger fading in and out of visability, giving the game adequate time to load in the background but also giving a typical experience for a seasoned gamer.

-The game consists of three levels and increasing with difficulty as the User progresses.
+The game consists of three levels, increasing in difficulty as the User progresses.

 >Level One - Game board consists of a 4x4 card set.